Vchouliaras/RNCryptoCurrency/README.md

 ## Description

-A React Native Crypto APP integrated with Redux. <i>Developed for training purposes<i>
+A React Native Crypto app illustrating cryptocurrencies live updates on a stream graph.

 ## Development